Rethunk Junk Paint Review

 Durability

-After the first coat of paint, I scratched at the laminate panel that was on the table.
+After the first coat, I scratched at the laminate panel that was on the table.
 I couldn’t get any paint to scratch off of it!
+That’s awesome because a lot of other paints would easily scratch off of laminate without a primer underneath.

-So if you’re worried about how durable the paint is, you’ll need to do more prep (scuff sanding and/or priming before painting) and/or a topcoat for more durability.
+But I did another scratch test a week after adding the last coat, and I was able to somewhat easily get some of it to scratch off… So if you’re worried about how durable it is, you’ll need to do more prep (scuff sanding and/or priming) first and/or use a topcoat for more durability.
+Learn more about how to prepare furniture for painting here.

 I will do a scratch test after 30 days to see if it cures to a super hard finish by then.